 - The licence holder is aged 70 or older and has a class other than car (eg, heavy vehicle or motorbike)

 Assessing fitness to drive

-When completing a certificate of fitness, the health professional is required to examine the licence holder in accordance with the standards contained in the National Transport Commission national guidelines Assessing fitness to drive - commercial and private vehicle drivers October 2016.
+When completing a certificate of fitness, health professional must examine the licence holder in accordance with the standards contained in the National Transport Commission national guidelines Assessing fitness to drive - commercial and private vehicle drivers October 2016.

 The guidelines have been adopted for use by health professionals and driver licensing authorities in all states and territories of Australia and New Zealand.

 A self-assessment is designed to help a licence holder consider their health and their ability to drive safely.